-Teeth Whitening O’Fallon, IL
+Teeth Whitening in O’Fallon, IL

-At Lake Pointe Dental, our O’Fallon dentists provide teeth whitening services that fit your budget and your lifestyle.
+At Lake Pointe Dental, our O’Fallon dentists offer teeth whitening services that fit your budget and your lifestyle.
 With options for in-office visits as well as products that help you whiten your teeth at home, you can depend on our team to provide you with the tools you need to brighten your smile.

 We offer 3 ways to whiten your teeth:

-Home Bleaching with custom trays
+Home Bleaching with Custom Trays

 Sheer White Strips